CHeggan/AudioSet-For-Meta-Learning/README.md

 - Youtube-dl updates etc(explain)

 ## Post Proccessing Notes
+Included within this repository is a variety of post-processing scripts, specifically designed for parsing over the full dataset in one sweep.
+These include:
+- wav to numpy (.npy) file conversion.
+This speeds up raw data loading into python by about 80x and reduces the total storage size by about 2x as well.
+-

 Include:
 - How audio data should be scaled before spectrogram etc
 - additional file cleaniong, ie removing samples that arent correct langth